 Wondering what to do with the kids on their school break?
 There’s only so much CBeebies or YouTube they can watch before you start to feel like a terrible parent.
 Let us help with a host of handy half term theatre suggestions.
-With so many shows in London, there’s one to suit every taste – and age:
+With so many shows in London, you’ll find one for every member of the family

 Disney’s Aladdin (Prince Edward Theatre) – 6 years and older

 “I wish for a tune-tastic tale to keep my children entertained…” We know a genie who can help you out.
-You probably know some of the songs from the hit animated film, but on stage there are new numbers and incredible dance routines to create a real spectacular.
+You probably know some of the songs from the hit animated film, but on stage there are new numbers and incredible dance routines to create a spectacular show.
 BOOK NOW

 Disney’s The Lion King (Lyceum Theatre) – 6 years and older

-Another Disney and West End classic, The Lion King has been a hit for 18 years.
-Join Simba to learn about The Circle Of Life as he is forced to grow up and fulfil his destiny.
+Another Disney and West End classic, The Lion King has been a hit in London for 18 years.
+Join Simba to learn about The Circle Of Life, as he is forced to grow up and fulfil his destiny.
 BOOK NOW

 Matilda The Musical (Cambridge Theatre) – 6 years and older

 Remind the kids that they have it easy at school with a trip to Crunchem Hall.
-That’s the educational establishment run by the terrifying Miss Trunchbull in this multi-award-winning musical about a small girl who finds incredible power from within.
+That’s the educational establishment run by the terrifying Miss Trunchbull, in this award-winning musical about a small girl who finds incredible power from within.
 BOOK NOW

-School Of Rock – The Musical (New London Theatre) – 5 years and older
+School Of Rock (Gillian Lynne Theatre) – 5 years and older

-School Of Rock is Andrew Lloyd Webber’s new hit musical.
-Based on the Jack Black film, it’s the story of a rock star wannabe who finds himself in charge of a prep-school class with hidden talents.
+School Of Rock is one of Andrew Lloyd Webber’s latest musicals.
+Based on the Jack Black film, it’s the story of a wannabe rock star who finds himself in charge of a prep-school class with hidden talents.
 Expect to be rocking in the aisles and playing air guitar all the way home.

 Thriller Live (Lyric Theatre) – 8 years and older

-Now the 15th longest running West End musical of all time, Thriller Live is a live music spectacular.
-The constantly evolving show is a celebration of the music of Michael Jackson and The Jackson 5, so is full of incredible pop songs and unbelievable dancing.
+Now the 14th longest-running West End musical of all time, Thriller Live is a live music spectacular.
+The constantly evolving show is a celebration of the music of Michael Jackson and the Jackson 5, filled with incredible pop songs and unbelievable dancing.
 BOOK NOW

 Wicked (Apollo Victoria Theatre) – 7 years and older

 One of the West End’s most popular shows, Wicked takes audiences back to Oz.
-But this is not a story about the Wizard or Dorothy (though they are here).
+But this is not a tale about the Wizard of Oz or Dorothy.
 This story follows college students Elphaba and Glinda.
 It tells how life conspires to turn enemies into friends, and how the truth is not always what we think it is.
 BOOK NOW